isc-projects/kea/doc/sphinx/arm/hooks-host-cmds.rst

        "text": "Host deleted."
    }

+or

 ::

    {
        "result": 1,
        "text": "Unable to delete a host because there is no hosts-database configured."
    }

 .. _command-reservation-update: